For the purposes of this primer, we’re assuming the following are your objectives:

 A capable EMIS can play a valuable role in the EDI process.
-For example, our EnergyCAP utility bill accounting & energy management software will audit the bills automatically before the data is transmitted to the A/P department for payment.
+For example, our utility bill accounting and& energy management software, EnergyCAP UtilityManagement, will audit the bills automatically before the data is transmitted to the A/P department for payment.
 The software can be configured to integrate with existing departmental approval processes.
 When the bills have been audited and approved for payment, they can be exported from EnergyCAP to the accounts payable system with any required file formatting and general ledger data for each transaction.
 In this case, EnergyCAP essentially becomes a smart front-end for the customer accounting system.

-Manual Input – If hand-keying is your thing, go for it.
-A highly functional EMIS, like EnergyCAP, will let you configure your bill entry template to include as much or as little information as you need.
-Make sure your EMIS is adaptable to your needs and allows you to track an unlimited number of bill line items or simply cost and consumption.
+Manual Input–If hand-keying is your thing, go for it.
+A highly functional ERP, like EnergyCAP, will let you configure your bill entry template to include as much or as little information as you need.
+Make sure your ERP is adaptable to your needs and allows you to track an unlimited number of bill line items or simply cost and consumption.

-Manual Upload – Do your utility vendors make utility bill data available in spreadsheet files?
-Uploading those spreadsheets into your EMIS can be fast and convenient, assuming the vendor-provided data is provided in a format that is accepted by your EMIS.
+Manual Upload–Do your utility vendors make utility bill data available in spreadsheet files?
+Uploading those spreadsheets into your ERP can be fast and convenient, assuming the vendor-provided data is provided in a format that is accepted by your ERP.
 EnergyCAP is bill import format flexible, allowing users to map columns in the spreadsheet to fields in the EnergyCAP database.
 Once mapped, users can simply browse to and import files.

 If you prefer to let someone else do the data entry while you and your staff focus on higher value energy analysis tasks, outsourcing may be the ideal solution for you.